And Now For Something Completely Different…Welcome to CES 2025

 And to make this year’s tour more collaborative and interactive, our “working lunch” will feature a guest speaker/facilitator who will lead a conversation among our attendees that we know will be memorable and actionable.
 The key to CES isn’t just seeing cool stuff – the latest and greatest gadgetry – it’s about learning and understanding the confluence of all this technological innovation and the impact it will have on our companies and on our industry.
 Thinking about AI and its impact on all aspects of the media business, we’re going to need all the counsel we can get.

 All the details are here.
-And if you can answer any additional questions, contact me or Paul.
+And if we can answer any additional questions, contact me or Paul.

 Originally published by Jacobs Media